Belgium broke law but can keep nuclear plants open, EU court rules | DW | 29.07.2019

 By failing to carry out the environmental assessments before prolonging the life of Doel 1 and 2 plants near the northern port city of Antwerp, Belgium infringed EU law, the court ruled.

-However, the plants could stay open provisionally, the European Court of Justice (ECJ) ruled: "Where there is a genuine and serious threat of an interruption to electricity supply."
+However, the plants could stay open provisionally, the European Court of Justice (ECJ) said: "Where there is a genuine and serious threat of an interruption to electricity supply."

 More than half of Belgium's electricity is generated by nuclear power with reactors in Doel and in Tihange, in the east, near the border with Germany.
 But a 2003 law says the country's last reactor must shut down by December 1, 2025.